kg4ydw/noacli/Readme.md

 # Wrappers #

-This shell does not have the programmability of typical command line shells and only does etremely limited parsing.
+This shell does not have the programmable of typical command line shells and only does extremely limited parsing.
 Instead, it leans on those older shells for that functionality.

 So most command lines are wrapped in a command that does the actual